arpith/application-flow/api/README.md

 # API
 This is a RESTful API that returns JSON by default.
+Currently, the following actions can be performed using this API.

+1. Signup
+2. Login / Logout
+3. Increment Step
+4. Get Furthest Step

 ## Endpoints
 ### `POST /api/signup`